-RANCOCAS-Ripens about with Stanley and just before Pioneer.
+Rancocas-Ripens about with Stanley and just before Pioneer.
 Bush vigorous, upright, and productive.
+Requires heavy pruning as bushes grow older.
 Fruit medium-large, light blue, and of good quality.
-Of doubtful value for commercial planting in Michigan because of its susceptibility to leaf spot as the bushes grow older.
+Of doubtful value for commercial planting in Michigan because of its susceptibility to leaf spot, and the cranberry fruit worm.

-PIONEER-Ripens 10 days or two weeks after Cabot.
-The bush is spreading, fairly vigorous, hardy and productive.
-The fruit is large, attractive in appearance, and of excellent quality.
-An excellent berry on only a fairly desirable bush.
+Pioneer-Ripens 10 days or 2 weeks after Cabot.
+The bush is spreading, fairly vigorous, and variable in productiveness.
+Apparently very susceptible to crop loss from unfavorable weather at blossoming time.
+Quality excellent.